St. John's College of Liberal Arts and SciencesQueens Campus, Online

-Our program offers considerable flexibility, allowing students to tailor their study according to their unique interests and professional goals.
-Students can complete their advanced certificates completely online or through a combination of online courses and face-to-face courses on our Queen’s campus.
+Our program offers considerable flexibility, allowing you to tailor your study according to your unique interests and professional goals.
+You can complete their advanced certificates completely online or through a combination of online and face-to-face courses on our Queens, NY campus.

-Our faculty are well known in the field and have active research agendas.
-As a result, the program curriculum draws upon contemporary theological scholarship, offering students a more rigorous theological education and broader perspective than local seminary education typically provides.
+Our faculty are well-known in the field and have active research agendas.
+As a result, the program curriculum draws upon contemporary theological scholarship, offering you a more rigorous theological education and broader perspective than local seminary education typically provides.

 Please note that no federal aid is available to students enrolled in this advanced certificate program.

 Please see a list of our Theology and Religious Studies faculty.

 To qualify for the Advanced Certificate in Theological Studies, you must have earned a Master of Arts degree in Theology, a Master of Theological Studies degree, a Master of Divinity, or an appropriate ecclesiastical degree with a 3.0 average or better.
 You will also need to meet the application requirements for Graduate Admission at St. John’s.

 Completion of the advanced certificate requires 18 credits beyond the master’s degree.
 Students in the certificate program register for a required zero-credit proseminar course, which offers an orientation to graduate study and the resources available at St. John's for supporting research and student success.

 You will complete a minimum of nine credits in one of the following focus areas: